A Convolutional Neural Network for Multiple Particle Identification in the MicroBooNE Liquid Argon Time Projection Chamber: Performance on Simulation

 \section{Performance on Simulation}

 To provide a first look at the capabilities of the trained MPID algorithm, we present particle score results returned from the test images generated using the same method applied in producing training images.
-This section is divided into discussions of individual final state vertex and particle topologies of interest to MicroBooNE physics analyses.
+This section is divided into discussions of individual final state vertex and particle topologies of interest to MicroBooNE physics analyses, with occasional reference to a larger set of complimentary final state particle combinations located in Appendix~\ref{app1}.

-We generated two test samples with particles of $1\mu${ -}$1p$ and $1e${ -}$1p$ in the final state, which are not used in training.
+We primarily focus on two generated test samples with particles $1\mu${ -}$1p$ and $1e${ -}$1p$ in the final state, which are not used in training.
 10,000 events are generated in each sample.
 These samples are generated with the same customized event generator described in Section~\ref{training_sample}.
 Vertices are uniform in the detector with one proton and one corresponding lepton.
 Kinetic energies of the protons are between 50~MeV and 400~MeV, while kinetic energies of leptons are generated between 50~MeV and 1~GeV.
 The $1e${ -}$1p$ final state dataset has a similar final state as the target events of MicroBooNE's deep learning based LEE $1e${ -}$1p$ analysis.
 The $1\mu${ -}$1p$ dataset has a final state similar to a MicroBooNE $\nu_{\mu}$ selection analysis, described in Section~\ref{sec:1u1p}, that will be used to constrain the beam-intrinsic backgrounds in the LEE search.
-Studying the performance of MPID with these two simulated datasets shows the general level of expected performance of the network when signal (or background) pixels in input $\nu_e$ and $\nu_{\mu}$ images are included (or removed).
+For complimentary final state particle combinations located in Appendix~\ref{app1}, generated protons, muons, and electrons are generated with similar requirements as given above, while pions and gammas follow requirements similar to those of muons and electrons, respectively.
+For completeness, Appendix~\ref{app1} includes descriptions of MPID performance all combinations of the five considered final state particle types, excepting the $1\mu${ -}$1p$ and $1e${ -}$1p$ sets described in this section.